luigigubello/security-insights-spec/specification.md

 Values that are included within the specification may be required or optional.
 Optional values are reccommendations from the Open Source Security Foundation's _Identifying Security Threats Working Group_, but may not be prudent for all use cases.

+Example implementations can be found on the specification's [GitHub repo]("https://github.com/ossf/security-insights-spec/pull/37").

 The following values are part of Security Insights Specification `v1.0.0`

 ## Header